cculianu/WebSocket/README.md

 ### More examples

-Please see the [examples/](examples/) subdiectory for a sample "hello world" Client and Server application.
+Please see the [examples/](examples/) subdiectory for the sample "TestEchoClientServer" stand-alone CLI program for testing, as well as a user-contributed sample application.
+More examples coming soon!

 License
 ----